cocos-creator/docs-3d-deprecated/en/editor/publish/publish-baidugame.md

 - The engine framework adapts to the Baidu Mini Game API, pure game logic level, developers do not need any additional modifications.
 - The **Cocos Creator 3D** editor provides a fast packaging process, released directly as a **Baidu Mini Game**, and automatically evokes the Baidu DevTools.
-- Automatically load remote resources, cache resources, and cache resource version control.
+- Automatically load remote assets, cache assets, and cache asset version control.

 Please refer to the [Baidu Mini Game Developer Documentation](https://smartprogram.baidu.com/docs/game/) documentation to review the game submission, the review, and the release process for a Baidu Mini Game.